wttech/bobcat/README.md

 ## AEM Support

 Bobcat accelerates test development, especially when it comes to AEM authoring.
-Bobcat provides set of libraries which allows you to tests almost every action on the AEM author side.
+Bobcat provides set of libraries which allows you to test almost every action on the AEM author side.
 This includes:
 - Site Admin,
 - Dialogs,
 - Parsyses,